 Note: The Public Health (Alcohol) Act 2018 contains requirements in relation to broadcasting and advertising in respect of alcohol.
 Certain of these requirements are yet to enter into force.
+On 10 January 2025, Section 19 of the Public Health Act will commence and Section 18(7)(c) of this Code will no longer apply.

-- 18.1 Broadcasters shall ensure that commercial communications for alcoholic beverages shall comply with all relevant Irish and European legislation, including the Public Health Alcohol Act 2018 and with rules, regulations and codes of practice issued from time to time by a relevant competent authority.
-To avoid doubt, upon the entry into force of any provisions of the Public Health (Alcohol) Act 2018, those provisions will take precedence over anything in this section. - 18.2 Broadcasters shall ensure that commercial communications for alcoholic beverages are cast towards brand selling and identification and do not: - a) depict or feature children consuming these beverages or encourage children or non-drinkers to begin drinking. - b) link the consumption of alcohol to enhanced physical performance or to driving. - c) create the impression that the consumption of alcohol contributes toward sexual attraction and success or social success. - d) claim that alcohol has therapeutic qualities or that it is a stimulant, a sedative, tranquilizer or a means of resolving personal conflicts. - e) encourage immoderate consumption of alcohol or present abstinence or moderation in a negative light. - f) place emphasis on high alcohol content as being a positive quality of the beverages. - g) bear health claims or nutrition claims for beverages containing more than 1.2% AbV, other than those which refer to a reduction in the alcohol or energy content. - 18.3 Broadcasters shall not broadcast commercial communications for the following: - (a) beverages containing alcohol content of 25% AbV and above e.g. vodka, whiskey, tequila, rum, gin, brandy, etc.; or - (b) alco-pops, pre-mixed spirit drinks and products of a similar nature.
+- 18.1 Broadcasters shall take appropriate measures to ensure that commercial communications for alcoholic beverages comply with all relevant Irish and European legislation, including the Public Health Alcohol Act 2018 and with rules, regulations and codes of practice issued from time to time by a relevant competent authority. - 18.2 Broadcasters shall ensure that commercial communications for alcoholic beverages are cast towards brand selling and identification and shall not: - a) be aimed specifically at children or, in particular, depict children consuming these beverages; - b) link the consumption of alcohol to enhanced physical performance or to driving; - c) create the impression that the consumption of alcohol contributes towards social or sexual success; - d) claim that alcohol has therapeutic qualities or that it is a stimulant, a sedative or a means of resolving personal conflicts; - e) encourage immoderate consumption of alcohol or present abstinence or moderation in a negative light; - f) place emphasis on high alcoholic content as being a positive quality of the beverages; - g) bear health claims or nutrition claims for beverages containing more than 1.2% AbV, other than those which refer to a reduction in the alcohol or energy content.